 Mark’s art is a search for balance between tension and tranquility; angst and peace.
-He's looking for reconciliation where these dichotomies can peacefully coexist.
+He's looking for reconciliation where these dichotomies can graciously coexist.
 Introspective whites and grays are juxtaposed with more extroverted colors.
 His expressive brushstrokes record moments of excitement, frustration, mindfulness, and doubt.
 The intertwining layers of marks, shapes, lines and colors reveal the work's history—its story.

 Mark was born and raised with his brother in Colorado Springs, Colorado, by a single mom who was a school teacher.
 “My childhood was pretty average.
 I was a quiet kid.
 I usually preferred my sketchbook to interacting with people.
 I wasn’t a recluse, but I liked to study people from the fringe.”